-As long as the oil is a yellowish-brown — dark oil “needs a change,” milky oil “needs a mechanic” — and stays between those two lines, you’re OK.
-If it’s low, add a quart or two of the grade your owner’s manual recommends, through the oil cap.
-Oil should be changed roughly every 5,000 to 7,500 miles, depending on your driving and your owner’s manual.
+As long as the oil is a yellowish-brown — dark oil “needs a change,” milky oil “needs a mechanic” — and rises to the proper level indicated on your dipstick, you’re OK.
+If it’s low, add a quart or two of the grade your owner’s manual recommends.
+Oil should be changed roughly every 5,000 to 7,500 miles, depending on your driving and the instructions in your owner’s manual.

 gangnavigator / Shutterstock.com

 Battery problems are often associated with winter, but summer heat also can be tough — even fatal — for your battery.

 Some auto places will check your battery free of charge, and most recommend you replace it every three years.
 If you want to check it yourself, start by seeing if your battery has removable caps on top — if so, peek inside and see if the water level looks low.
 Add distilled water, not tap water, to every cell that needs it.

 With the engine off, check for frayed wires and corrosion (a powdery buildup) around the terminals, where the cables are clamped to the battery posts.
 Make sure the clamps are firm, too.
 If there is corrosion, don’t clean it with your bare hands — it’s acid.
 You can scrub it off with a disposable toothbrush and a mixture of baking soda and water.